-Sometime ago I was doing some research for a client on writing copy of an ad campaign.
+Some time ago I was doing some research for a client on writing copy of an ad campaign.
 I discovered an article written by Mary Rose Maguire that intrigued me enough that I reached out to her to learn more about her service.
-During our conversation we discussed a variety of topics and before we concluded the call I asked her if she would be interested in writing a guest post for my audience that documented some of our conversation.
+During our conversation, we discussed a variety of topics and before we concluded the call I asked her if she would be interested in writing a guest post for my audience that documented some of our conversations.
 She agreed and the following is her contribution.

 By Mary Rose Maguire